indianakernick/STELA/README.md

 ## Progress
  * The lexical analyser is done.
  * The syntax analyser is done.
  * Writing the semantic analyser is way harder than I thought it would be!
-I think I'm going to implement a small subset of the language first.
-By "small subset", I mean functions, variables and expressions.
-I'll generate LLVM code for it and try it out.
-Once I have the tiny subset running, I'll add more features.
+I think I have bitten off more than I can chew.
+Testing the semantic analyser is difficult because it's so context sensitive.
+Perhaps I should consider making a simpler language.
+C with sugar perhaps?

 ## About